Find My Cancer Drug

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

-Patients receiving temsirolimus may develop increased cholesterol and triglyceride levels.
+Patients receiving temsirolimus may develop increased cholesterol and triglyceride levels in the blood.
+Your provider will monitor for this.
 Some people may require a lipid lowering medication to treat this increase.

 This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
-Therefore, this medication should be used with caution before or after surgery.
-In addition, any surgical incision should be fully healed prior to starting treatment.
-If you notice that your surgical wound has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.
+Therefore, it is recommended that the medication be used with caution before or after surgery.
+In addition, any surgical incision should be fully healed prior to starting or restarting the medication.
+If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.